vinay1225-dot/new_pro/troubleshooting/elastic/README.md

 - are shards being moved?
 - are all shards allocated?
 - what's the indexing latency?
-- what's the cpu usage?
+- what's the cpu/memory/io usage?

 # Failover and Recovery procedures #